 - identification of the Proponent;

 - a brief Project description;

-- predicted biophysical environmental effects (including cumulative effects associated with the Project and other existing and reasonably expected future projects in the vicinity of the Projectsite);
+- predicted biophysical environmental effects (including cumulative effects associated with the Project and other existing and reasonably expected future projects in the vicinity of the Project site);

 - socio-economic factors;

 - alternatives;

 - mitigation measures;

 - residual effects;

 - follow-up and monitoring programs;

 - all studies and plans required by the Guidelines;

 - a summary of the fundamental conclusions of the EIS; and

 - a glossary of terms.

 The Table of Concordance may be included in the executive summary.
-The executive summary shall also be made available as a stand-alone plan language summary.
+The executive summary shall also be made available as a stand-alone Plain Language Summary.